Incorporating Symmetry into Deep Dynamics Models for Improved Generalization

-However, their studies only focused on spatial modeling without temporal dynamics. \citet{Morton2018Deep} incorporated Koopman theory into a encoder-decoder architecture but did not study the symmetry of fluid dynamics. \paragraph{Video Prediction.} Our work is also related to future video prediction.
-Conditioning on the observed frames, video prediction models are trained to predict future frames, e.g., \cite{mathieu2015deep, finn2016unsupervised, xue2016visual, villegas2017decomposing, finn2016unsupervised}.
+However, their studies only focused on spatial modeling without temporal dynamics. \citet{Morton2018Deep} incorporated Koopman theory into a encoder-decoder architecture but did not study the symmetry of fluid dynamics. \paragraph{Video Prediction.} Our work is related to future video prediction.
+Conditioning on the observed frames, video prediction models are trained to predict future frames, e.g., \cite{mathieu2015deep, finn2016unsupervised, xue2016visual, villegas2017decomposing, Oprea2020ARO, finn2016unsupervised}.
 Many of these models are trained on natural videos with complex noisy data from unknown physical processes.
 Therefore, it is difficult to explicitly incorporate physical principles into these models.
 Our work is substantially different because we do not attempt to predict object or camera motions.